dkalouris/health_insurance_analysis/README.md

 - Rate PUF (Rate-PUF) – Plan-level data on rates based on an eligible subscriber’s age, tobacco use, and geographic location; and family-tier rates.
 - Service Area PUF (SA-PUF) – Issuer-level data on geographic service areas including state, county, and zip code.

+### Secondary tables

-US State abbrevations was retrieved from: https://www.50states.com/abbreviations.htm and pasted into LibreOffice Clac and saved as csv to be used as dictionary for abbrevation
+- Us_State_Abbrevations.csv: US State abbrevations was retrieved from: https://www.50states.com/abbreviations.htm, pasted into LibreOffice Calc and saved as csv to be used as dictionary for looking up abbrevations.

 ### Questions to answer: